sagefy/sagefy/gh-pages/f_planning/sequencer.md

         - If there is a decline in efficacy, intervene with a non-assessment card
     - High: Focus on mid-to-low likelihood (30-50%)
     - What levels are low, mid, and high?
 What confidence to assert?
+    - Prefer to follow card prerequisite chains.
+    - Account for card prerequisites.
 - Review
     - Determine intervals (time) for review per unit.
     - More time will impact efficacy more greatly.